bondy-io/bondy_docs/docs/reference/configuration/basics.md

 |Source tarball|`/etc/bondy.conf`|
 |[Official Docker image](https://hub.docker.com/r/leapsight/bondy)|`/bondy/etc/bondy.conf`|

-The location can be overriden using the `BONDY_ETC_DIR` environment variable.
+The location can be overridden using the `BONDY_ETC_DIR` environment variable.

 ### File Syntax
 The file uses a sysctl-like syntax that looks like this: